Sangwa-C/portfolio/README.md

 * it is opened

 ## Known Bugs
-{It may not be accessed on all devices!}
+It may not be accessed on all devices!
 ## Technologies Used
 * HTML for structuring
 * CSS for styling